dev-labs-bg/hr-bot/README.md

 In the current README file there is generic information about the project and instructions how you can run already implemented features.

 # Idea
-HR Bot that finds the right persons for a Recruiter's job.
-It has automated network of users.
-On a Recruiter job opportunity, the bot starts conversation with the users those matched the job requirements.
+Automate gathering information about developers from LinkedIn, GitHub, and StackOverflow profiles.
+We'd also make a landing page where employers can search for people with various skills.
+Once we have a search query, a bot would start a conversation with the developer via email.

 # Sprint summary (Project background)
 Here you can find details about current state of the project, what we achieved and what's next.